NPR's Head Of News Resigns Following Harassment Allegations

 "This morning I asked Mike Oreskes for his resignation because of inappropriate behavior," NPR CEO Jarl Mohn wrote in an email to NPR staff on Wednesday.
 "I have received his resignation, effective immediately."

-Oreskes was placed on leave Tuesday night following a report in The Washington Post on allegations by two women that they were harassed in the late 1990s.
-As NPR's David Folkenflik reported: "They included similar accounts of unwanted and unexpected kisses during business meetings."
+In a statement, Oreskes said, "I am deeply sorry to the people I hurt.
+My behavior was wrong and inexcusable, and I accept full responsibility."

+Questions are being raised in the NPR newsroom about when management became aware of some of the allegations against Oreskes and why firmer action wasn't taken prior to the release of the Post's report.

-He also has been accused of harassment by an employee at NPR, David reported:
+Oreskes was investigated and formally rebuked after he was accused of harassment by an employee at NPR two years ago, NPR's David Folkenflik reported:

-"Meanwhile, a current NPR employee is going public with her account of filing a formal complaint with the network's human resources division in October 2015.
+"A current NPR employee is going public with her account of filing a formal complaint with the network's human resources division in October 2015.
 Rebecca Hersher says she considers the incident less severe but nevertheless felt it crossed a line and made her uncomfortable.
 At the time a 26-year-old assistant producer on Weekend All Things Considered, she said Oreskes hijacked a career counseling session into a three-hour-long dinner that delved into deeply personal territory."

-Oreskes came to NPR from The Associated Press in the spring of 2015.

-"When anyone, but particularly someone in power, violates a policy, acts in ways that are inappropriate, or takes steps that do not contribute to building a positive workplace, it breaks a trust," Mohn wrote on Wednesday.
-"That trust is about looking out for each other, doing the right thing, and acting as one team.
-It is sacred to me.
-I am committed to rebuilding trust, and my leadership team is as well."
+Initial reports suggested that NPR learned about the two allegations in the Post article in mid-October.
+It has since emerged that one of them also detailed the allegations to NPR a full year ago.
+As David reported:

 "Both women tell similar stories: After meeting Oreskes and discussing their job prospects, they said he unexpectedly kissed them on the lips and stuck his tongue in their mouths.
 The Post did not disclose their names, stating they spoke on condition of anonymity because they did not want to damage future employment prospects.
 The women also shared their allegations with NPR management in mid-October."